Skip to content

 A decoupled approach, like the one employed by a headless CMS, is akin to splitting the computer factory in two.
 In one factory, you produce the chips, processors, and other building blocks that make computers work.
 Then you ship them to a second factory, which assembles those components into the computer.
 Both factories are optimized for speed and efficiency and can focus on what they're best at.

-Better still, that same factory that makes the building blocks of the computer can ship its parts to other factories, which then assemble them into smart watches, home refrigerators, airplanes, and other complex modern electronics.
+Better still, that same factory that makes the building blocks of the computer can ship its parts to other factories, which then assemble them into smartwatches, home refrigerators, airplanes, and other complex modern electronics.
 The component factory doesn't need to do anything special to accomplish this; it simply sends out its product to more places.
 By decoupling, the business dramatically expands its efficiency and market surface.

-The power of the headless approach
+The benefits of the headless approach

 What concrete solutions does a headless CMS offer over its predecessor?